Report by Daniel Mortlock:

 In hindisght, it was always clear that this evening's match against St Barnabas Church was going to be a tad surreal.
 The unavailability of Fitz had resulted in a frustrating series of e-mails with the St Barnabas secretary, Gavin Howard, as various attempts to book grounds were met with non-responses or, worse, replies to the effect that an evening's hire would be £120.00.
 (No prizes for guessing that Trinity Hall's Huntingdon Road ground went unused tonight.)
 In the end, Gavin solved the problem by thinking outside the box (or outside Cambridge, at any rate), booking the ground at Quy for the evening.
 Somewhat miraculously, eleven members of both clubs made their way through the early-evening tailbacks to assemble at the correct spot, even if St Barnabas had been forced to draw on several non-regulars who'd "never played cricket before" and the Remnants eleven was only completed when Paul Jordan was conscripted after dropping Tom off.

 Formal proceedings got underway with Remnants captain Daniel Mortlock joining Gavin in the middle for the toss.
-After agreeing on the format (which, being St Barnabas's home game, included retirement at 30), Gavin offered Daniel the honour of tossing the coin, which he duly did . . . to a chorus of deafening silence.
-It turned out Gavin had been expecting Daniel to call as well; but this was quickly remedied on the second toss when Gavin confidently called "heads" as the coin flew through the air.
+After agreeing on the format (which, being St Barnabas's home game, included retirement at 30), Gavin offered Daniel the honour of tossing the coin, which he duly did . . . to complete silence, both captains watching impassively as the coin slowly came to a rest on the ground.
+It turned out Gavin had been expecting Daniel to call as well as toss; but this was quickly remedied on the second toss when Gavin confidently called "heads" as the coin flew through the air.
 Both captains bent down to inspect the result, which was indeed a "head" . . . but, rather than Queen Elizabeth II's familiar profile, it was that of Charles Darwin.
 Further inspection revealed that, even if Darwin was the nominal "tail", both sides of the coin had a head, and so a third toss was required.
 This time Gavin offered an apparently decisive "Her Maj" and, when Lizzie obligingly gazed skyward, Gavin decided Remnants would bat (which is what Daniel would have chosen to do anyway, thus revealing the whole elaborate coin-tossing operation to have been a waste of time).

-St Barnabas produced some spirited bowling, and their fielders repeatedly put in the sorts of selfless dives have resulted in the record numbers of Remnants with scraped elbows this year (or, at least, that would have if we'd ever done the same thing), but it wasn't enough.
+St Barnabas produced some spirited bowling, and their fielders repeatedly put in the sort of selfless dives that have resulted in the record numbers of Remnants with scraped elbows this year (or, at least, that would have if we'd ever done the same thing), but it wasn't enough.
 We were able to score at almost 9 per (six-ball) over all innings without taking undue risks - or second runs, as the short boundaries meant that anything which pierced the inner ring went for four, and our whole innings included just three twos.
-It might have been one more when an overthrow was run after the return had ricocheted off the bat - that's perfectly legal, but it's not particularly sporting, and the umpire's technically incorrect decision to discount the second run was the best way to handle the situation.
+It might have been one more when an overthrow was run after the return had ricocheted off the bat, which is perfectly legal, but not particularly sporting - and the umpire's technically incorrect decision to discount the second run was the best way to handle the situation.

 The only batsman to be dismissed was John Gull (10 off 11 balls), who was bowled after (according to the man himself) being afflicted by a muscle spasm in his hand at the moment of delivery.
 Otherwise, it was "retirement city" as John Richer (35* off 39 balls), Tom Jordan (30* off 17 balls) and Tom Serby (35* off 18 balls) all managed the cricketing equivalent of collecting one's bus pass.
 John Young (22* off 25 balls) and Andrew Lea (16* off 10 balls, in his first Remnants game since 2009) both seemed headed in the same direction, but ran out of overs as they took us to an impressive 177/1.